EightRice/community/templates/project-submission-template.md

 ### Team members

 ## How the community can engage
-GitHub Discussion: <!--Start a disucssion with the community here: https://github.com/filecoin-project/community/discussions/new and attach the link!-->
+* GitHub Discussion: <!--Start a discussion with the community here: https://github.com/ipfs/community/discussions/new and attach the link!-->
-Email:
+* Email:
-Slack:
+* Slack:
-Twitter:
+* Twitter:
-Discord:
+* Discord:
-Telegram:
+* Telegram:
-WeChat:
+* WeChat:

 ## How to Contribute
 <!--How can the community contribute to your project?-->